 The photo above shows some White Tail does bedded down at 400 yards right at sunset, with the scope on full 14X magnification.
-That image quality is OK, and it’s certainly good enough to make the shot, but only for another 100 to 200 yards or so.
-Then the image becomes too fuzzy to take an ethical shot.
+That image quality is OK, and it’s certainly good enough to make the shot, but only for another 100 to 200 yards or so, not the entire magnification range.
+At long range, then the image becomes too fuzzy to take an ethical shot.

 Now, if your target isn’t a living thing, something static, the target will probably seem clearer.
 But used on game or anything moving, it’s too difficult to get enough focus at long distances.
 That said, you have to ask yourself how often you’re really going to need to take a shot at game that’s more than 600 yards away.

-What’s so impressive about the Primary Arms line of scopes is the number of features you get for your money.
+What’s so impressive about the Primary Arms optics is the number of features a marksman gets for his money.

 A drawback to first focal plane scopes is that they’re usually more expensive, although not in this case.
 They also usually don’t have quite the precise level clarity on the reticle as second focal plane scopes do.
 On this scope, reticle clarity wasn’t an issue at all, as the overall clarity of the glass just wasn’t exceptional to begin with.

-On this model, both the windage and elevation knobs are in mils, with a .10 mil clicks.
-It’s easy to move the brightly marked knobs and they have very tactile and audible clicks to them.
+On this model, both the windage and elevation knobs are in mils, with .10 mil adjustment clicks.
+It’s easy to move the brightly marked knobs, and they have very tactile and audible clicks to them to count a mil.

-The parallax adjustment (and no, that’s not a focus knob), moves easily and is capable of fine adjustments.
+The parallax adjustment (and no, that’s not a focus knob) is easily finger adjustable and is capable of fine adjustments.

 Be careful what mount you use on this scope.
 When I first tested the reliability of this scope, I had it mounted on a lightweight AR chambered in .458 SOCOM.
 It wouldn’t hold a precise zero between shots.
 Before I had to give the scope zero stars, I checked the mount to make sure that wasn’t the problem.
 In order to get proper eye relief without spanning the receiver and the hand guard rails, I needed a cantilever mount, and I had used one made by Atibal.
 I switched that one out and tried one made by Warne, as well as one from by Burris.

-On the Warne and then Burris mount, on several different guns, the problem disappeared.
+On the Warne and then Burris scope mounts, on several different guns, the problem disappeared.
 With those stronger mounts, the PA 4-14X44 held zero perfectly.

 Some cantilever mounts can act like diving boards under recoil.
 If you’re using a heavier scope, (and this one is barely on the heavy side) the scope weight causes the mount to dip under recoil.
 That cantilever then springs back, violently shaking the mount and the glass in the optic.
-It likely won’t have that effect on a lighter-recoiling rifle, like a standard AR15.
+It likely won’t have that effect on a lighter-recoiling rifle, like a standard AR-15 shooting 5.56 NATO.
 The effect also doesn’t exist with traditional mounts without the cantilever.

 This effect was verified by Bill Wilson of Wilson Combat.
 Wilson Combat used a slow-motion camera for product development.
 Bill told me that, with the slo-mo camera, he could watch cantilever mounts dip way down and then spring back up under recoil.
 The scopes inside the rings took a beating.
 The higher the recoil of the rifle, or the heavier the scope, the more of a beating the optic took.